WHEN IT COMES TO HEALTHCARE

 Although there are legions of companies with various forms of the words "green" and "health" in their names, I'm not sure anyone really agrees on what it really means.
 I found an article on San Francisco's 'Green Pharmacy' program, requiring safe disposal of old or unused meds.
 An East Coast hospital had a small "organic garden" on one of its terraces.
 One website claimed that since Vermont was seeking to implement a single-payer system for their state-run healthcare, it was "green", while another (treehugger dot com) talked about the fact that since 99% of our nation's hospital facilitates are not green, rebuilding or refurbishing them could literally, "save billions of dollars".
 Not sure if this is true or not true, when you consider how long the payback would take if implemented.
 The government is even in on the act with several articles by the EPA and others on what it takes to go green.

 When I think of green, I tend to think more along the lines of sustainability.
-This begs the question: Is our nation's current healthcare system sustainable, and if not, are the 'fixes' going to make it better?
+This begs the question: Is our nation's current healthcare system SUSTAINABLE, and if not, are the 'fixes' going to make it better?
 Are you joking me?
 Rather than me trying to answer that for you, I would challenge you to sit down and ask a doctor or other healthcare provider this question.
 If you know very many doctors, you'll know how overwhelmed they are by bureaucracy, red tape, and paperwork --- quantum amounts of paperwork (HERE IS A RECENT STUDY ON THE TOPIC).
 And with ICD-10 and the implementation of the ACA, it's about to get worse --- much worse.
-Recent polls have shown that if retirement were an option, over fifty percent of America's practicing physicians would take it in a New York minute.
+Recent polls have indicated that if retirement were an option, over fifty percent of America's practicing physicians would take it in a New York minute.
 Sound sustainable to you?
 Throw in our country's infatuation with EVIDENCE-BASED MEDICINE and you have a classic recipe for failure.